TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Yolen

-Yolen is the original home to three sentient races and was the origin of all humans in the cosmere.
+Yolen is the original home of three sentient races and was the origin of all humans in the cosmere.
 The original sixteen Vessels were from Yolen.

 ## Stars and Constellations
 ### Starbelt